ksahlin/ultra/README.md

 uLTRA is a tool for splice alignment of long transcriptomic reads to a genome, guided by a database of exon annotations. uLTRA takes reads in fast(a/q) and a genome annotation as input and outputs a SAM-file.
 The SAM-file includes information on which splice sites are found and if the read is a full splice match (and to which transcript), incomplete splice match, Novel in catalog, or novel not in the catalog, as defined in [SQANTI](https://github.com/ConesaLab/SQANTI). uLTRA is highly accurate when aligning to small exons [see some examples](https://github.com/ksahlin/ultra/tree/master/data/images).

 ### New since v0.0.2
 Since v0.0.2, uLTRA can be used as an **end-to-end aligner for annotation and detection of novel genes or isoforms** (default mode).
-This is because uLTRA (>= v0.0.2 in default mode) now incorporates [minimap2](https://github.com/lh3/minimap2). [minimap2](https://github.com/lh3/minimap2) is run upon start of uLTRA, and the results are used both for (i) not aligning reads with uLTRA which had a primary alignment to regions not indexed by uLTRA (e.g. genomic regions or unannotated genes) and (ii) to consult at end of program which aligner had a better fit (based on cigar) of the primary alignment and chose this alignment to be primary. uLTRA still uses its own alignment algorithm to align to and around all annotated gene regions. uLTRA can therefore, at worst, be seen as an advanced wrapper around minimap2 that refines alignments around annotated regions.
+This is because uLTRA (>=v0.0.2) now incorporates [minimap2](https://github.com/lh3/minimap2). [minimap2](https://github.com/lh3/minimap2) is run upon start of uLTRA, and the results are used both for (i) not aligning reads with uLTRA which had a primary alignment to regions not indexed by uLTRA (e.g. genomic regions or unannotated genes) and (ii) to consult at end of program which aligner had a better fit (based on cigar) of the primary alignment and chose this alignment to be primary. uLTRA still uses its own alignment algorithm to align to and around all annotated gene regions. uLTRA can therefore, at worst, be seen as an advanced wrapper around minimap2 that refines alignments around annotated regions.
 See updated `CREDITS` when using this version. uLTRA can still be used as a stand alone aligner as presented in our [preprint](https://www.biorxiv.org/content/10.1101/2020.09.02.279208v1) by specifying `--disable_mm2`.

 uLTRA is distributed as a python package supported on Linux / OSX with python v>=3.4. [![Build Status](https://travis-ci.org/ksahlin/uLTRA.svg?branch=master)](https://travis-ci.org/ksahlin/uLTRA).